 Contact your Potential Writing Employer or Client

 If you are the type of person who doesn’t want to wait for the jobs to come to you, here is your chance to get proactive.
 Once you’ve done the research and targeted a company, you are going to want to make the call.
 If your research While the web won’t do the talking for you, they have done the research for you.
 Here are a few articles to help prepare you for cold-calling potential employers/clients.

 Nail the Writing Job Interview

 No matter how you get to the interview stage, once you get there you need to be prepared.
-If you’ve followed the rest of the article, you should be ready to arrive at your interview with your resume, your portfolio, and a well-researched knowledge of the company you are interviewing with.
-All you need to do now is be friendly, charming, interesting and able to answer whatever question the interviewer sees fit to throw at you.
+If you’ve followed the rest of the article, you should be ready to arrive at your interview with your resume, your portfolio, and well-researched knowledge of the company you are interviewing with.
+All you need to do now is be friendly, charming, interesting, and able to answer whatever question the interviewer sees fit to throw at you.
 But how do you anticipate their questions?
 Once again, the web is ready to come to your aid.
 Here are some handy articles about the interview process.